edgexfoundry/app-rfid-llrp-inventory/snap/README.md

 This folder contains snap packaging for the EdgeX Foundry's RFID-LLRP Inventory application service.

-The project maintains a rolling release of the snap on the `edge` channel that is rebuilt and published at least once daily.

 The snap currently supports both `amd64` and `arm64` platforms.

 ## Installation